 Still another example, the first Hamburg monument for the victims of National Socialism (from late 1945) on the Central Cemetry in Hamburg-Ohlsdorf, has an inscription “Injustice brought Us Death — Living: Recognize your Obligation”.

 And today?
 In how far is the message the same for today’s society in Germany?
-The people living in Germany today do — apart from very few exceptions — no personal guilt or responsibility for what happened.
-In how far can or should they see themselvers addressed?
+The people living in Germany today do — apart from very few exceptions — not share any personal guilt or responsibility for what happened.
+In how far can or should they see themselves addressed?

 Again, there is no question as to the very general, humanity-related address.
-This encompasses any audience.
-But would that mean that there is no difference between any visitor to the memorial and Germans?
+This is directed at any audience.
+But would that mean that there is no difference between any other visitor to the memorial and Germans?
 Has the Nazi injustice (and similarly the Holocaust) become a matter of general, universal history only?
 Is there no special belonging to and message for German history?
-All these questions can and need be addressed — and especially so, since a considerable part of German society consists not only of people bornd and raised (long) after the “Third Reich”, but also of many who immigrated from other countries, societies and cultures meanwhile.
-Are they simply counted into the perpetrators’ society? (no, I think; but as people living in Germany, they also are adressed in a more specific way than any other visitor — and they are expected to feel addressed, also.
+All these questions can and need to be addressed — and especially so, since a considerable part of German society consists not only of people born and raised (long) after the “Third Reich”, but also of many who immigrated from other countries, societies and cultures meanwhile.
+Are they simply counted into the perpetrators’ society? — no, I think; but as people living in Germany, they also are adressed in a more specific way than any other visitor — and they are expected to feel addressed, also.
 While there may be (and often indeed is) not specific responsibility for what these memorials and monuments refer to, there surely is a specific responsibility from or out of this history — and these monuments therefore serve not only as general markers to a set past, but also as marks which have specific messages and different (but compatible) ones for different recipients.
 This is what also is a part of what is needed to be reflected and discussed with regard to monuments in public history culture and what history education needs to enable learners to partake in.

 Therefore, there’s a lot more to be reflected in commemorating: